Making your road trip food list? Let’s face it. Most people do some serious snacking while on the road to minimize stops and keep boredom at bay.

 That might mean packing a cooler with ice packs for anything that’s perishable or needs to stay cool.
 (This YETI Road Coolor is a great option.)

 Also, store foods and beverages in a way that won’t spill and provides you with easy access.

 Another good idea is to keep any smelly foods from permeating the indoor car space.
 Hard boiled eggs and peanut-butter crackers are convenient and high-protein snacks.
 Yet, you don’t want to stink up the car.

 Instead, try these SmellyProof bags.
 They keep odors at bay and are also reusable.
 SmellyProof bags come in a variety of sizes so you can fit different snacks in each.
 Plus, they have no BPAs or other toxic stuff, so they are food-safe.

-With food odors contained, your road trip will be more pleasant.
+With food odors contained in a handy plastic bag, your road trip will be more pleasant.

 Final Thoughts on Your Road Trip Food List

 It turns out that eating well while on the road doesn’t have to be tedious.
 In reality, the healthier your snacks are, the more enjoyable your trip will be.